SWIFT: Scalable Wasserstein Factorization for Sparse Nonnegative Tensors: Experimental Results

 To evaluate low-rank factor matrices, we utilize the downstream prediction tasks as a proxy to assess the performance of \mname and the baselines, similar to the existing works~\cite{ho2014marble,yin2019learning,afshar2020taste,yin2020logpar}.
 We performed 5-fold cross validation and split the data into training, validation, and test sets by a ratio of 3:1:1.
-See details of the training strategy and hyper-parameter tuning in the appendix.

-\textbf{Outperforming various tensor factorizations:} Table~\ref{tab:pred_power_datasets} summarizes the classification performance using the factor matrices obtained by \mname and the baselines with varying target rank ($R \in \{5, 10, 20, 30, 40\}$).
-We report the mean and standard deviation of \textit{accuracy} for BBC News, and that of \textit{PR-AUC Score} for H1 dataset on the test set by performing five-fold cross validation.
-For the BBC News dataset, \mname outperforms all the baselines for different target ranks with relative improvement ranging from $1.69\%$ to $9.65\%$.
-For the H1 dataset, \mname significantly outperforms all baselines for all values of $R$ with relative improvement ranging from $5.10\%$ to $11.31\%$.
+\textbf{Outperforming various tensor factorizations}: Table~\ref{tab:pred_power_datasets} summarizes the classification performance using the factor matrices obtained by \mname and the baselines with varying target rank ($R \in \{5, 10, 20, 30, 40\}$).
+We report the mean and standard deviation of \textit{accuracy} for BBC News, and that of \textit{PR-AUC Score} for Sutter dataset over the test set.
+For BBC News, \mname outperforms all baselines for different target ranks with relative improvement ranging from $1.69\%$ to $9.65\%$.
+For Sutter, \mname significantly outperforms all baselines for all values of $R$ with relative improvement ranging from $5.10\%$ to $11.31\%$.

-\textbf{Outperforming various classifiers} We compare performance of \mname with well-known classifiers on raw data.
-For BBC data, we matricize along article mode and use word $\times$ word as features.
-Similarly, for H1 data, we matricize along the patient mode and use medication $\times$ diagnosis as features.
-Table~\ref{tab:performance_on_raw} presents the mean and standard deviation of accuracy and PR-AUC score from Lasso Logistic Regression, Random Forest, Multi-Layer Perceptron, and K-Nearest Neighbor on both BBC NEWS and H1 data sets.
-It clearly shows that \mname using Lasso LR classifier even with R=5 outperforms all the other classifiers.
+\textbf{Outperforming various classifiers}: We further compare the performance of \mname against widely-adopted classifiers, including Lasso Logistic Regression, Random Forest, Multi-Layer Perceptron, and K-Nearest Neighbor, using raw data.
+The input for BBC and Sutter to these classifiers are obtained by matricizing the input tensors along the article mode and the patient mode, respectively.
+Table~\ref{tab:performance_on_raw} summarizes the results, and it clearly shows that \mname using Lasso LR classifier even with R=5 outperforms all the other classifiers compared.